 I have been obsessed — obsessed! — with Tom Ford’s Soleil Blanc since the first time I smelled it, which I don’t mind saying with at the Sephora at the Jersey Gardens Mall, approximately five minutes after having lunch at Chili’s.
 I don’t know what drew me to it, but I’ve long had an affinity for the Tom Ford fragrances that don’t rely on dumb vulgarity to make their points: Don’t ask me what it was, because I can’t remember, but when I was editing the beauty section at NYLON I got a bottle of one of his fragrances (#perks), and I loved it so much that when I dropped and broke it, I got on my hands and knees and tried to siphon what I could into a plastic bag.
 (This did not work.)

 Maybe it was the very stylish, very Versace c.
 1992 white and gold packaging?
-All I know is that when I first sprayed Soleil Blanc, I was instantly transported.
-Where?
+All I know is that when I first sprayed it, I was instantly transported — my initial Tom Ford Soleil Blanc review is that this perfume is even more of a madeleine than a madeleine.
+Most perfumes transport you to a time when you wore that perfume.
+This perfume transports you everywhere.
+Where specifically, you say?
 So many places:

 – The community pool where I learned to swim when I was seven